clarin-eric/Centre-Registry/README.md

 The API and the UI are both tested by the continuous integration system.

 After each commit (or PR), Travis CI will:
-- build the project
+- build the project.
-- execute the API tests
+- execute the API tests.
 - connect to Sauce Labs and run the UI (Selenium-based) tests targeting multiple browsers.

 Current overall status of Travis build and tests: